cdl-geneseo/geneseo-dictionary/D/Dont_go_DK.md

 # Don't go DK

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Don't go DK

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 interjection - used when an individual or situation is getting out of hand or out of control, a reference to the Delta Kappa Tau fraternity that has a reputation for getting out of hand.